 You must provide your own transportation to and from the meeting place for this trip.

+Join us for Birding & Biking at Mission Bay, one of San Diego's most popular and scenic birding locations.
 This unique event combines the joy of birdwatching with the fun of cycling, as we explore the lush coastal habitat of Mission Bay on two wheels.
-Starting at Marina Village, we’ll bike along the network of paths that wind through the bay's diverse ecosystems, from saltwater marshes to mudflats, and open water.
+Starting at Marina Village, we'll bike along the network of paths that wind through the bay's diverse ecosystems, from saltwater marshes to mudflats, and open water.
 Mission Bay is home to a wide variety of bird species, making it a birdwatcher's paradise.
-Along the ride, you’ll have the opportunity to spot Black-Necked Stilts wading along the shoreline, Western Sandpipers and Least Sandpipers foraging in the mudflats, and the graceful Snowy Egret and Great Egret hunting for fish in the shallows.
-As we cycle through the area, look out for large flocks of Californa Gulls and Ring-Billed Gulls that often gather in the open spaces.
+Along the ride, you'll have the opportunity to spot Black-Necked Stilts wading along the shoreline, Western Sandpipers and Least Sandpipers foraging in the mudflats, and the graceful Snowy Egret and Great Egret hunting for fish in the shallows.
+As we cycle through the area, look out for large flocks of California Gulls and Ring-Billed Gulls that often gather in the open spaces.
 During migratory seasons, you may also spot Elegant Terns and Forester's Terns skimming across the water or resting on the sandbars.
 Cormorants and pelicans are frequent visitors to the bay, so keep your eyes peeled for them!
 Additionally, Osprey are often seen soaring above, scouting the waters for prey, while Red Tailed Hawks may be spotted perched high on nearby trees or gliding over the bay.
+Whether you're an avid cyclist or a beginner, this event offers a perfect blend of birdwatching and outdoor adventure.
+So, bring your binoculars, and your enthusiasm for nature as we enjoy the beauty of Mission Bay and the incredible variety of birdlife it supports.

 This field trip includes use of a bicycle and a helmet.
 If you have your own bike, please sign up for the Birding by Bike (BYOBike)

-This unique event combines the joy of birdwatching with the fun of cycling, as we explore the lush coastal habitat of Mission Bay on two wheels.
-Starting at Marina Village, we’ll bike along the network of paths that wind through the bay's diverse ecosystems, from saltwater marshes to mudflats, and open water.
+Join us for Birding & Biking at Mission Bay, one of San Diego's most popular and scenic birding locations.
+This unique event combines the joy of birdwatching with the fun of cycling, as we explore the coastal habitat of Mission Bay on two wheels.
+Starting at Marina Village, we'll bike along the network of paths that wind through the bay's diverse ecosystems, from saltwater marshes to mudflats, and open water.
 Mission Bay is home to a wide variety of bird species, making it a birdwatcher's paradise.
-Along the ride, you’ll have the opportunity to spot Black-Necked Stilts wading along the shoreline, Western Sandpipers and Least Sandpipers foraging in the mudflats, and the graceful Snowy Egret and Great Egret hunting for fish in the shallows.
-As we cycle through the area, look out for large flocks of Californa Gulls and Ring-Billed Gulls that often gather in the open spaces.
+Along the ride, you'll have the opportunity to spot Black-Necked Stilts wading along the shoreline, Western Sandpipers and Least Sandpipers foraging in the mudflats, and the graceful Snowy Egret and Great Egret hunting for fish in the shallows.
+As we cycle through the area, look out for large flocks of California Gulls and Ring-Billed Gulls that often gather in the open spaces.
 During migratory seasons, you may also spot Elegant Terns and Forester's Terns skimming across the water or resting on the sandbars.
 Cormorants and pelicans are frequent visitors to the bay, so keep your eyes peeled for them!
 Additionally, Osprey are often seen soaring above, scouting the waters for prey, while Red Tailed Hawks may be spotted perched high on nearby trees or gliding over the bay.
+Whether you're an avid cyclist or a beginner, this event offers a perfect blend of birdwatching and outdoor adventure.
+So, bring your binoculars, and your enthusiasm for nature as we enjoy the beauty of Mission Bay and the incredible variety of birdlife it supports.

 If you sign up for this version of the field trip, you must bring your own bike and helmet.